danryu/iphone-sms-backup/README.md

 Description
 ===========

+Note: This version of the script is only compatible with Python 3!

 Backup your iPhone SMS and iMessage text messages.

-Works with iOS6 and iOS7.
+Works with iOS6, iOS7, Tested successfully with ios9.

 (And, it continues to work with iOS5, if anyone still finds that useful...)